 - Obtain the correct permits.

 - Pour slab or footers, depending on your foundation choice.

-- If you are using pier-and-beam support, anchor your posts to the footers.
-Ignore this step if you are using a slab foundation.
+- If using pier-and-beam support, anchor your posts to the footers.
+Ignore this step if using a slab foundation.

 - Connect the porch ledger board to the house.

 - Set and connect the joists.